 It is known to happen to those who go off the beam because they fall short on fitting their incline bench press maneuver with every training session.
-By fitting the incline bench press in the earlier part of their workout, they are making sure they don't have a dominant side of the upper chest.
+By adjusting the incline bench press in the earlier part of the workout, weight trainers are making sure they don't have a dominant side of the upper chest.
 That way, the muscles are more balanced and working together because they are fresh and not tired.

 The dominant side of the body lifts more of the weight compared to the weaker side.
 If you are right-handed, then the right side of your pectorals will be dominant.
 The same if you are left-handed, then your left side will be dominant.

 You can buck the norm and try putting aside the incline bench press until the end of the chest maneuvers when the muscles have reached their weakest point.
 That is a huge mistake because when your muscles are at their weakest point, it is hard to lift evenly.

 The incline press lets you strengthen and develop the upper area of your chest, so your chest muscles become bigger and stronger.